Skip to main content

 The first 14 days after your transplant

-A power shower, and any strenuous physical activity or exercises are prohibited in the 14 day period.
+A power shower, and any strenuous physical activity or exercise are prohibited in the 14 day period.

 Read more: